toni5rovic/npfl120/hw05-pos-tagging/report.md

 ## Base solution

 Using English as a source language.
+Using alignments from FastAlign, we just copy the PoS tags from the source tokens to the target tokens.
+In case no alignment exists for a given target token, nothing is done and value "_" stays.

 - Accuracy: 9.86%
 - Timestamp: 1649079157